-An experienced federal appeals attorney help people reverse wrongful convictions and reduce sentences in federal cases.
-The federal appeals attorneys at our firm are admitted to the United States Supreme Court, and our appeal lawyers have argued appeals in many different federal circuits courts, including the Fourth, Fifth, Seventh, and Eleventh Circuits.
+An experienced federal criminal appeals attorney help people reverse wrongful convictions and reduce sentences in federal cases.
+The federal criminal appeals attorneys at our firm are admitted to the United States Supreme Court, and our appeal lawyers have argued appeals in many different federal circuits courts, including the Fourth, Fifth, Seventh, Ninth, and Eleventh Circuits.
 (Our main office is across the street from the Eleventh Circuit Court of Appeals.)

 A direct appeal of a federal conviction or sentencing begins with the filing of the notice of appeal by a qualified federal appeals attorney within two weeks of sentencing.
 The defendant, now called the “appellant,” must soon thereafter file a brief with the clerk of the U.S. Court of Appeals.
 This document explains to the court the procedural history of the case in the trial court, the relevant facts of the case, the legal and factual findings of the trial court, and, most importantly, the legal arguments justifying the request to reverse the sentencing.
 The government must then respond by filing an opposing brief and one further brief may be filed by each party responding to the other’s arguments.
 At this point, the briefs will be sent to a panel of three federal judges for their review.
 Occasionally lawyers for each side will be called for “oral argument” before the panel, but more often appeals are decided solely on the basis of the briefs.